onedevapp/UnityMobileNativePlugin/README.md

 ## INSTALLATION
 There are 2 ways to install this plugin:

-1. import MobileNativePlugin_v1.0.unitypackage via Assets-Import Package
+1. import MobileNativePlugin.unitypackage via Assets-Import Package
 2. clone/download this repository and move the Plugins folder to your Unity project's Assets folder

 <br><br>